FrancesCoronel/personal-website-v3/_posts/2015-02-24-that-tapia-conference.md

     surprised to find out he knew who [David](https://twitter.com/dyang "David Yang") from [Fullstack
     Academy](https://twitter.com/fullstack "Fullstack Academy") was.
 I
-    mean, once I found that out, I didn’t really want to stop talking to him because I was excited to see that he was involved in reaching out to the community.
+    mean, once I found that out, I didn't really want to stop talking to him because I was excited to see that he was involved in reaching out to the community.
 He also really added on what I was talking about all the time.
 Regardless, it was nice finding out Bloomberg